Show All Answers

 Spaying and neutering is an important part of being a pet owner.
 Irving offers several low-cost options for spay/neuter and vaccinations.
 For more information, visit our Spay/Neuter Assistance page.

-Check out our Microchip page to find out more about this service.
+Check out the Animal Services Microchip page to find out more about this service.

 Irving Animal Services has partnered with Petango to post all animals submitted to us via our lost and found reports.
 You will find these reports and any pictures submitted on the Lost and Found page.
 If you feel that one of the animals listed below might be the one you lost / found, please contact Irving Animal Services for more information. *Please be advised that the animals listed on the Reported Lost tab are submitted by residents looking for their lost pets and the animals listed on the Animals Found tab may be housed at the shelter or housed by an individual who posted a Found Animal Report.